 A dizzying amount of child-focused activities has made this one of the most popular Caribbean destinations as well as one of the safest.
 Though the archipelago sees 500,000 visitors a year, only a handful of the 40 cays and islands are inhabited by its 30,000 residents.

 Safe, beautiful, and lively, you can explore the cays on a solo snorkeling adventure or live it up in affordable luxury beachfront properties.
-Turks and Caicos is being developed further, making it a great destination with something for every kind of traveler.
+Turks and Caicos is being developed further, making it one of the top Caribbean islands with something for every kind of traveler.

 Another family hotspot, Barbados welcomes close to 1 million travelers every year.
 Tourism is a huge industry here, and that industry comes with the friendliest faces you’ll ever meet.